Jvinniec/CppEphem/README.md

 free to contact the author or submit an issue and I'll look into it.

+The following is a list of currently implemented compiled executables which can be run from the command line:
+* Date conversion routines
+  - cal2jd    Gregorian calendar to Julian date
+  - cal2mjd   Gregorian calendar to modified Julian date
+  - jd2cal    Julian date to Gregorian calendar date
+  - jd2mjd    Julian date to modified Julian date
+  - mjd2cal   Modified Julian date to Gregorian calendar date
+  - mjd2jd    Modified Julian date to Julian date
+* Coordinate conversion routines
+  - cirs2obs  CIRS to Observed coordinates
+  - cirs2gal  CIRS to Galactic coordinates

 Downloading the code:
 ----------------------------------------------------------
 To obtain the code, it should be as simple as cloning the